codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 Locale Detection
 ================

+.. important:: Locale detection only works for web-based requests that use the IncomingRequest class.
+    Command-line requests will not have these features.

 There are two methods supported to detect the correct locale during the request.

-The first is a "set and forget" method that will automatically perform :doc:`content negotiation </incoming/content_negotiation>` for you to determine the correct locale to use.
-The second method allows you to specify a segment in your routes that will be used to set the locale.
+1. `Content Negotiation`_: The first is a "set and forget" method that will automatically perform :doc:`content negotiation </incoming/content_negotiation>` for you to determine the correct locale to use.
+2. `In Routes`_: The second method allows you to specify a segment in your routes that will be used to set the locale.

 Should you ever need to set the locale directly, see `Setting the Current Locale`_.